dropstream/amazon_sp_clients/README.md

 At the time of writing there isn't any official Ruby lib for Amazon SP API.
 They do however provide OpenAPI json specs for each of their (separate now) APIs.
-This repo allows choosing which APIs you need, generate them (based on modifiable template), and use them under one single gem.
-This repo contains this gem and everything is needed for code generators.
+This repo allows selective generation of API gems, and wrapping them as a single gem.

 ## How does it work?

-1. SwaggerCodegen command reads JSON specs and uses Mustache templates to generate gems.
-Each gem has it's own directory inside **vendor** dir.
+* SwaggerCodegen command reads JSON specs and uses (customizable) templates to generate ruby gem files.
+Each gem has its own directory inside **vendor** dir.
-2. All gems are modified to be namespaced under single module (`AmazonSpClients`)
+* All gems are modified to be namespaced under single module (`AmazonSpClients`)
-3. Some files are added to allow requiring/initializing generated gems
+* Some files are added inside `lib` to allow requiring/initializing generated gems

 ## TODO

-Unlike Java and C# versions this one still doesn't have:
+Unlike official Java or C# versions, generated Ruby code doesn't implement:

 - [ ] Authentication
 - [ ] Authorization